stacksgov/sips/sips/sip-024/sip-024-least-supertype-fix.md

 # Reference Implementation
-The reference implementation of this SIP can be found in the [TODO] branch of the Stacks blockchain reference implementation.
+The reference implementation of this SIP can be found in the `feat/epoch-2.4-sanitize` branch of the Stacks blockchain reference implementation.
 It is available at https://github.com/stacks-network/stacks-blockchain.